 - Facility open houses and seminars (Since 2007, the facility has organized a number of open houses, where a number of investigators shared their proteomics studies that had been assisted by the facility).

 The VBRN Proteomics Facility reserves the right to use all data from mass spectrometry in the facility for the purpose of assessing quality of data and for the development of quantitation and analysis tools.
 All data used in quality control will remain strictly anonymous.
-We work closely with the VBRN Bioinformatics Core for in-depth analysis of proteomics data.
+We work closely with the VBRN Data Science Core for in-depth analysis of proteomics data.